 This comprehensive TD-50 drummer’s guide covers all aspects of the Roland TD-50 series kits.

-The TD-50 and new generation TD-50X are the most powerful drum modules available today and almost limitless in its sound design capabilities.
+The original TD-50 (2016) and new generation TD-50X (2021) are the most powerful drum modules available today and almost limitless in their sound design capabilities.

 In this detailed guide, you’ll learn how to get the most from your Roland TD-50 setup.